jordandouglas/GammaSpikeModel/README.md

 - `rate`: the total rate of the branch accounting for both gradual (branchRates) and abrupt (spike) evolution.

 The following term will also be logged into the .log file:
 - `GammaSpikeRelaxedClock.ProportionOfSaltation`: the proportion of total change that can be attributed to abrupt bursts.
 This is equal to the total spike size across the whole tree divided by the total evolutionary distance across the tree.
 If this value is over 0.5, then more than half of the total evolution occurs at the time of branching.
+In the puncutuated equilibrium empirical datasets we looked at, this term is often around 0.1 - 0.3, but in one extreme case it was 0.99.

 ## Hypothesis testing